paulamlb/handbook/looking_after_people.md

 Our employees have the autonomy and collective trust to work in whatever way they feel makes them, and the people around them, most productive.
 We recognise that some unavoidable aspects of life affect wellbeing and can make productivity more difficult, such as menstruation.
 We encourage workers to speak to their wellbeing as much as makes them comfortable.
 We actively seek to disrupt the stigma around taboo aspects of physical health, and mental health, and make accommodations for them.

-Rich has written about what it's like [working in a caring organisation](https://medium.com/enspiral-tales/a-caring-organisation-5319f81c420f#.11angmlxu).
+Rich from Loomio - the organization that inspired our handbook - has written about what it's like [working in a caring organisation](https://medium.com/enspiral-tales/a-caring-organisation-5319f81c420f#.11angmlxu).